yufeizhao/yufeizhao.github.io/gtac/index.md

 [Stellar/Gradebook](http://stellar.mit.edu/S/course/18/fa19/18.217/) -- primarily used for submitting and returning homework

 _Submissions._ All homework submissions should be typed in LaTeX and submitted as PDF on [Stellar](http://stellar.mit.edu/S/course/18/fa19/18.217/).
 To make the grader's job easier, please name your file `ps#_Lastname_Firstname.pdf` (replace # by problem set number, and the rest by your name).
 Remember to include your name at the top of your submission.
+[Suggested LaTeX template for homework submissions.](https://www.overleaf.com/read/tczmqrrzbrnd)

 _Late policy._ Submissions are due on Stellar by **11:59pm of each due date**.
 Late submissions will be penalized by 20% per each late day.
-For example, for an assignment due on Friday, a submission worth _x_ points if turned in on time will be worth $0.6x$ points if submitted on Sunday.
+For example, for an assignment due on Sunday, a submission worth _x_ points if turned in on time will be worth $0.6x$ points if submitted on Tuesday.

 _Sources._ **Important!** Please acknowledge, **individually for every problem** at the beginning of each solution, a list of all collaborators and sources consulted (people, books, websites, etc.).
 Write `sources consulted: none` even if no sources are consulted. **Failure acknowledge sources will lead to an automatic 10% penalty**.
 You may not look up solutions to homework problems online or offline.